Codecademy/codepedia/contribute.md

 > Run `yarn new-entry` at your command line to go through a series of prompts about the entry
 > you're adding.

+Take a look at the README file in https://github.com/Codecademy/codepedia.

 ### Step 4: Ask for help

 If you are not sure what to do at any point, then you are more than welcome to ask for help.
 There are a few different help options: